johnsonandjohnson/Bodiless-JS/packages/bodiless-core/README.md

 };
 ```

-Then, pass that along with a unique name to `withMenuOptions` to create an HOC
+Then, pass that along with a unique name to `withMenuOptions` to create a HOC
 which will add the options to your component.

 ```